 For the brands that prepare in advance and get their digital advertising strategies right up to the event and on the day, the opportunity to win big is certainly there.

-When Cyber Monday comes around, you’ll need to make sure your website is responsive, mobile compatible and able to cope with the sudden upsurge in traffic.
+When Black Friday and Cyber Monday comes around, you’ll need to make sure your website is responsive, mobile compatible and able to cope with the sudden upsurge in traffic.
 With a growing year-on-year trend of articles detailing the websites that couldn’t fulfill the upsurge.

 Check the following: